-Kitchen area
+Kitchen Area

-The kitchen area is positioned on the nearside of the vehicle and comprises a Spinflo cooker, with three gas hobs and a single 230V AC electric hotplate.
-Adjacent to this is a stainless steel sink and drainer concealed by a glass lid, which may be used
+The kitchen area comprises a Spinflo cooker, which has three gas hobs and a single 230V AC electric hotplate.
+Adjacent to this is a stainless steel sink and drainer concealed by a glass lid, which may be used as a chopping board.
+The sink is fed by a mixer tap mounted to the left of the sink.
+Beneath the sink/drainer there is a cupboard which gives access to storage space.
+A separate cutlery drawer is also provided.